Flow-based Models and Flow Matching

 \[\begin{align*} q(u, v) &= \frac{1}{9}\lvert uv\rvert ^{-\frac{2}{3}} p(x,y) \\ &= \frac{1}{9}\lvert uv\rvert ^{-\frac{2}{3}}p(u^\frac{1}{3}, v^\frac{1}{3}) \\ &= \frac{\lvert uv\rvert ^{-\frac{2}{3}}}{9\sqrt{2\pi}}e^\frac{-(u^\frac{2}{3} + v^\frac{2}{3})}{2} \\ \end{align*}\]

-In the context of normalizing flows, \(p\) is simple distribution, typically a canonical Gaussian.
-Our goal with this setup is to learn how to transform samples from \(p\) to samples from a complex data distribution \(q\).
+In the next sections, we will see that flow matching is capable of transforming between arbitrary distributions \(p\) and \(q\).
+But in the context of normalizing flows for generative modeling, \(p\) is simple distribution which we can sample from easily, typically a canonical Gaussian and \(q\) is our data distribution which we only have samples from i.e. the dataset \(x^{(i)}\).
+Our goal with this setup is to learn the transformation from \(p\) to the complex data distribution \(q\).
 We can do this by learning the invertible transformation \(f\).
 The function \(f\) will involve the use a neural network with parameters \(\theta\), so from now on we will denote the transformation as \(f_\theta\).
 Once we have learned \(f_\theta\) we will have access to \(\hat{q}\) which hopefully will be a good approximation of \(q\).

 Given that we learned \(f_\theta\), how do we do density estimation and generate samples from \(q\)?
 This is quite simple for flow models.
 If you have a data sample \(\mathbf{x}^{(i)}\), you can compute \(f^{-1}(\mathbf{x}^{(i)})\) and the deterimant of the Jacobian.
 Then plug those into eq.
 (1) to obtain \(\hat{q}(\mathbf{x}^{(i)})\).
 If you want to sample from \(q\), first obtain a sample \(\mathbf{x_0} \sim p\) which we know how to do because \(p\) is a simple distribution.
 Then, we can compute \({\mathbf{x_1} = f^{-1}_\theta(\mathbf{x_0})}\) and so \(\mathbf{x_1}\) will be a sample from \(\hat{q}\).
+Essentially, normalizing flows provide a way to learn how to transform samples from a simple distribution to a complex data distribution.
+This might seem a bit neboulous right now.
+How do we learn the transformation \(f_\theta\) using only samples from the complex data distribution?
+First, we have to discuss how to determine the design of \(f_\theta\) and ensure that it is invertible.

-Normalizing flow methods impose a specific structure on \(f_\theta\).
+Ensuring invertibility is challenging so normalizing flow methods start with imposing a specific structure on \(f_\theta\).
 We want to learn the transformation from \(p\) to \(q\) as a sequence of simpler transformations.
 Define functions \(f_1 \cdots f_k\) to be invertible and differentiable.
 Note these functions are still parameterized by \(\theta\) but we omit making this explicit for sake of notation.
 Invertible and differentiable functions are closed under composition.
 We can use this fact to define \(f_\theta\) in the following manner:

 \[f_\theta = f_k \circ f_{k-1} \cdots f_2 \circ f_1.\]